General surgery in Istanbul - coordinator support

 - contact with the clinic after return for follow-up questions.

 A hospital interpreter usually works inside the clinic and during working hours.
-I stay involved more broadly: before travel, during practical movement, on operation day, at discharge, and after return.
-This does not replace the doctor, but it helps the patient avoid getting lost in schedules, terms, and organizational details.
+I stay involved more broadly.
+I help before travel, during practical movement, and on operation day.
+I also help at discharge and after return.
+This does not replace the doctor.
+But it helps the patient avoid getting lost in schedules, terms, and organizational details.

 How much it costs

-The cost of general surgery depends on the diagnosis, operation type, hospital stay, consumables, anesthesia, tests, and additional consultations.
+The cost of general surgery depends on several things.
+These are the diagnosis, operation type, and hospital stay.
+They also include consumables, anesthesia, tests, and additional consultations.
 A small hernia operation, laparoscopic gallbladder surgery, and endocrine surgery cannot have one common price.

-The exact cost is determined after consultation and confirmation of the operation scope.
-Before travel, the clinic may give an approximate invoice based on documents, but the final decision belongs to the surgeon after in-person examination.
-I help explain the estimate and separate medical expenses from practical expenses: flight, hotel, meals, phone connection, and a companion’s stay.
+The exact cost is set after consultation and confirmation of the operation scope.
+Before travel, the clinic may give an approximate invoice based on documents.
+But the final decision belongs to the surgeon after in-person examination.
+I help explain the estimate.
+I separate medical expenses from practical ones.
+Practical expenses include flight, hotel, meals, phone connection, and a companion’s stay.

-All payments are made directly to the clinic cashier or bank account under the clinic’s official invoice.
-I do not take part in financial transactions and I do not take treatment money from the patient.
-The clinic pays my coordination commission, so the price for the patient is the same as with a direct request.
+All payments are made directly to the clinic cashier or bank account.
+They go under the clinic’s official invoice.
+I do not take part in financial transactions.
+I do not take treatment money from the patient.
+The clinic pays my coordination commission.
+So the price for the patient is the same as with a direct request.

 How long the trip takes

-If the operation is planned and documents are prepared in advance, the first consultation is usually placed in the first days after arrival.
-For a straightforward laparoscopic operation, patients often allow about 5 to 7 days in Istanbul: consultation, preoperative tests, hospitalization, discharge, and control visit.
-More complex hernias, endocrine surgery, other health conditions, or additional tests may require more time.
+If the operation is planned and documents are ready in advance, the first consultation usually comes in the first days after arrival.
+For a straightforward laparoscopic operation, patients often allow time in Istanbul.
+This is usually about 5 to 7 days.
+It covers consultation, preoperative tests, hospitalization, discharge, and the control visit.
+More complex hernias or endocrine surgery may require more time.
+Other health conditions or additional tests can also add time.

 Before tickets are bought, I clarify a realistic plan with the clinic.
-In surgery, the return flight should not be too close to the operation: the doctor should see the patient after discharge and confirm that flying is acceptable.
+In surgery, the return flight should not be too close to the operation.
+The doctor should see the patient after discharge.
+The doctor should also confirm that flying is acceptable.
 If timing is still unclear, I say this before travel.

 How it starts

-Write to me on WhatsApp and briefly describe the task: diagnosis, operation being discussed, what doctors at home have already said, and preferred travel dates if any.
+Write to me on WhatsApp and briefly describe the task.
+Tell me the diagnosis and the operation being discussed.
+Add what doctors at home have already said and your preferred travel dates, if any.
 Attach the documents you already have.
 A perfect archive is not needed for the first message.

-I will review the materials, ask clarifying questions, and suggest the first step: remote review, in-person consultation, additional tests at home before travel, or another specialist profile.
-After the surgeon’s reply, it will be clearer whether travel to Istanbul makes sense, how many days to allow, and which budget should be discussed with the clinic.
+I will review the materials and ask clarifying questions.
+Then I suggest the first step.
+This may be remote review, in-person consultation, or additional tests at home before travel.
+It may also be another specialist profile.
+After the surgeon’s reply, a few things become clearer.
+You will know whether travel to Istanbul makes sense.
+You will also know how many days to allow and which budget to discuss with the clinic.

 Frequently asked questions